An overview of the past winners of te Human Rigts Tulip.

 2015 | IRA Mauritania | Mauritanië

-The 2015 Human Rights Tulip will be awarded on International Human Rights Day, Thursday 10 December, to IRA-Mauritania, an organisation from Mauritania that is working to abolish slavery.
-The Minister of Foreign Affairs, Bert Koenders, will present the €100,000 prize and the accompanying bronze tulip sculpture to Abidine Merzough, the European representative of IRA-Mauritania.
+The 2015 Human Rights Tulip was awarded on International Human Rights Day, Thursday 10 December, to IRA-Mauritania, an organisation from Mauritania that is working to abolish slavery.
+The Minister of Foreign Affairs, Bert Koenders, presented the €100,000 prize and the accompanying bronze tulip sculpture to Abidine Merzough, the European representative of IRA-Mauritania.

-The Human Rights Tulip is the annual human rights prize awarded by the Dutch government.
-It is intended for human rights defenders who work courageously and innovatively to promote human rights.
-Working both in Mauritania and at international level, IRA-Mauritania (Initiative for the Resurgence of the Abolitionist Movement in Mauritania) is drawing attention to the issue of slavery and supporting victims in building a new life.
+Working both in Mauritania and at international level, IRA-Mauritania (Initiative for the Resurgence of the Abolitionist Movement in Mauritania) is drawing attention to the issue of slavery and supports victims in building a new life.
 ‘IRA-Mauritania stands up for people who are marginalised and excluded, and in this way it makes an important contribution to the battle against slavery,’ said Mr Koenders.
 ‘That is why I have decided to award the Human Rights Tulip to this organisation this year.’

 Thousands of people in Mauritania are living in conditions which could be described as modern slavery.
 Many are born into and grow up as part of a household in which they receive no pay for their work.
 Often they are also mistreated.
 What’s more, they are prevented from owning land, attending school or participating in politics.
 The most common victims of such abuses are women and children.

-In August this year slavery was made a crime against humanity under Mauritanian law.
+In August of 2015 slavery was made a crime against humanity under Mauritanian law.
 Mr Koenders said that the Netherlands welcomes this positive development and pointed out how important it is for the Mauritanian authorities to enforce this law.

 ‘Fighting injustice is the essence of the work done by human rights defenders,’ continued Mr Koenders.
 ‘I have visited the beautiful country of Mauritania on several occasions in recent years.
 The battle against slavery there needs our support.
 It is terrible to witness how slavery endures, but I think it’s great that IRA-Mauritania is working to eliminate the practice.’